What’s the meaning of “Ittekimasu”(行ってきます)?

 • I will be waiting for you.

-Except for using “ittekimasu” as a single fixed sentence, we can attach another clause in front of “ittekimasu” as well to clearly let others know where are you going or what are you going to do.
+As well as using “ittekimasu” as a single, fixed sentence, we can also add another sentence before “ittekimasu” to make it clear to others where you are going or what you are going to do.

 『 The destination / purpose of movement 』 + に (ni) + 行ってきます

-This part which describes the purpose of movement can be a noun, or a phrase with a verb.
-The verb here must be in the stem form, which is also known as -masu form, but without -masu being attached.
-Let’s check with some examples.
+This part, which describes the purpose of the movement, can be a noun or a phrase with a verb.
+The verb here must be in the stem form, also known as the -masu form, but without the -masu suffix.
+Let’s have a look at some examples.

 (Tom and Mary are husband and wife.)